billimarie/prosecutor-database/DOCS.md

 ## 3. Data Collection

-Please keep in mind: **the top priority is collecting data from electable District & State attorneys.** Here's how you can collect data for the web app:
+Here's a link to our Hacktoberfest 2020 goal: **[Add 100 District Attorneys](https://github.com/billimarie/prosecutor-database/issues/80)** It contains *very* detailed steps on how to contribute data.
+For basic instructions, see below:

 1.)
-Search our live web app for counties & states which do not have District or State Attorney information.
+Search our [live web app](https://us-prosecutor-database.herokuapp.com/) for counties & states which do not have District Attorney information (or have missing information in their District Attorney profile).

 2.)
-After choosing a state & county (or counties) to focus on, create a private copy of our U.S. Prosecutor Google Sheet.
+After choosing a state & county (or counties) to focus on, create a private copy of our [U.S. Prosecutor Google Sheet](https://docs.google.com/spreadsheets/d/1Itwl8_jQpuXPjRH70fffEUSHvInfqbRKXg0iPEx8iCE/edit?usp=sharing).
 You can do this by going to File > Download then uploading it to your Google Drive.

 3.)
 Manually search for the prosecutor information available online, then populate the sheet with the data you can find.

 3.)
-Once you've finished, reply to this issue.
-A maintainer will ask you to share your new Google Sheet with their email (link in profile).
+Convert your file (.CSV) into JSON.
+You can do this through Terminal / Command Line: `npm install -g csvtojson` & `csvtojson [your-file-name-here].csv > [your-file-name-here].json`.

 4.)
+Submit a pull request.
 Your data will be added to the database, & your GitHub profile will be added to the Contributors gallery.

 ---